Double Vision Treatment in Ranchi

 Which Specialist Should You See?

 The initial evaluation of double vision should be with an ophthalmologist, who determines whether the diplopia is monocular (eye problem) or binocular (eye alignment problem).
-Dr. Dibya Prabha (MS Ophthalmology, FICO, Retina Fellow LVP Eye Institute Hyderabad) at Neurovision Clinic, Ranchi, provides expert assessment of ocular motility, cranial nerve function, and orbital structures to establish the ophthalmological cause.
+Dr. Dibya Prabha (MS Ophthalmology, FICO, Retina Fellow LV Prasad Eye Institute Hyderabad) at Neurovision Clinic, Ranchi, provides expert assessment of ocular motility, cranial nerve function, and orbital structures to establish the ophthalmological cause.
 For binocular diplopia of neurological origin — cranial nerve palsies requiring MRI, myasthenia gravis, multiple sclerosis, or brainstem lesions — Dr. Prabha coordinates immediately with Dr. Yuvraj Lahre (DM Neurology, AIIMS, Gold Medalist), also at Neurovision Clinic, ensuring the patient receives integrated ophthalmology and neurology care without fragmentation or delay.

 Diagnostic Approach